qzhang503/proteoQ/README.md

 subset of samples.
 This is less an issue with a small number of samples.
-Using a trial-and-error approach, we can start over with a new combination of parameters, such as a different `seed`, and/or a different range of `scale_log2r` et al.�However, the one-size-fit-all attempt may remain inadequate when the number of samples is relatively large.
+Using a trial-and-error approach, we can start over with a new combination of parameters, such as a different `seed`, and/or a different range of `scale_log2r` et al. However, the one-size-fit-all attempt may remain inadequate when the number of samples is relatively large.
 The `proteoQ` allow users to *focus* fit aganist selected samples.
 This is the job of argument `col_refit`.
-Let's say we want to re-fit the `log2FC` for samples `W2.BI.TR2.TMT1` and `W2.BI.TR2.TMT2`.
+Let’s say we want to re-fit the `log2FC` for samples `W2.BI.TR2.TMT1` and `W2.BI.TR2.TMT2`.
 We simply add a column, which I named it `Select_sub`, to `expt_smry.xlsx` with the sample entries for re-fit being indicated